Domina (video game): Controversy

 On March 12, 2022, developer Bignic added an anti-mask message to Domina patch notes, writing "Women don't like dudes who cover their faces in fear.
 What are you afraid of?
 Getting laid?
 Grow up."
 The game was subsequently review bombed by Steam users.

-In early August 2022, Bignic was banned from Domina's Steam community forum for making inflammatory comments towards other forum members.
-Bignic responded in a patch note for Domina, stating that "if you hold a mirror up to the world 80% of them will throw a brick at you."
-Insults were also directed at Valve in response to the ban.
-Bignic had also previously flagged several Steam reviews for the game as "fraudulent" and "lying."
-The reviews in question were cleared by Steam's review moderation team and thus remained on the platform, prompting Bignic to insult Valve further.

-Later that month, all of Bignic's games were removed for sale from Steam due to the presence of transphobic comments within Dominas patch notes, including insults aimed at transgender Canadian streamer Keffals.
+In early August 2022, Bignic was banned from Domina's Steam community forum.
+Later that month, all of Bignic's games were removed for sale from Steam due to the presence of comments interpreted as transphobic within Dominas patch notes, including insults aimed at transgender Canadian streamer Keffals.